UK plans protest crackdown after eco group blocks highways

 Patel has raised the prospect of sending asylum-seekers to another country, remote from the U.K., while their claims are processed.
 But so far the plan has stalled amid legal hurdles and criticism from human rights groups.

-The Conservatives are also promising at their conference this week to do more to keep women and girls safe, amid nationwide shock at the death of Sarah Everard, a 33-year-old woman abducted, raped and murdered as she walked home from a friend’s house in London.
+Patel also promised to do more to keep women and girls safe, amid nationwide shock at the death of Sarah Everard, a 33-year-old woman abducted, raped and murdered as she walked home from a friend’s house in London.
 Her killer was a serving police officer who handcuffed and falsely arrested her.

+She said the government would hold a public inquiry into the killer, Wayne Couzens, and the police forces that recruited and employed him.